sagemath/trac_to_gh/Issue 4779.md

 # Issue 4779: [with patch; not ready for review] make function for creating random rings and running automated testing on them

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4779

 Original creator: was